cblopez/nmapthon2/docs/launch_scan.rst

     scan_specify_arguments
     scan_specify_output
     scan_additional_options
+    scan_raw
+    scan_resume
+    scan_from_file
+    scan_error_handling

-Nmapthon2 allows to execute scans through several methods, but note that all them require a ``NmapScanner`` instance.
+Nmapthon2 allows to execute scans through several methods, but note that all of them require a ``NmapScanner`` instance.
 The main method for launching scans is ``scan()``, which can be used to specify targets, ports, arguments and additional parameters.
 Below there is a quick example, but it is recommended to check the following sub-sections to know how to fully customize the Nmap scan.